By the TMoM team

 What you like best about this beach: It is close enough that we have done this as a day trip with our kids.
 We left Greensboro by 8 am, packed a picnic lunch, parked and were set up on the beach by 11:30.
 We played, built sandcastles, swam, had our picnic lunch and played some more until about 3-4 pm.
 We used a random hotel’s outdoor water spout to wash off.
 We changed in the car and had an early dinner and drove home.
 It was perfect!
 We have also stayed for a few nights and it is quiet and beautiful.

 Downfalls of staying in this area: There is not a TON to do with little kids, so if the weather is bad, you might have to get creative.
+The NC Aquarium at Fort Fisher (at Kure Beach) is not far, and Wilmington does have other attractions like the ones found HERE in this link.

 Tips for staying in this area: Enjoy the locals!
 Ask for restaurant advice and walk around and look at the beautiful ocean front homes.
 There is a lot of history in Wilmington, too, if you’re a history buff.